IRBLReproduction/FaultExpSuites/README.md

 ### Inflate the source codes.
-- We used multiple versions of source code for the experiment.
-- The script launcher_GitInflator.py clones a git repositories and inflates it into the multiple versions which are used in the experiment.
+We used multiple versions of source code for the experiment.
+Since the provided archives have only a git repository, you need to inflate also.
+The script launcher_GitInflator.py clones a git repositories and inflates it into the multiple versions which you selected.
-- Since the provided archives have only a git repository, you need to inflate also.
-- The version information that needs to inflate exists in the Python script and provided archives.
-- The information for the inflation are in the provided scripts and archives.
-See a file versions.txt in any subject's data directory.
 > Bench$ cd scripts <br />
 > Bench/scripts$ python launcher_GitInflator.py <br />

 ### Build bug repositories
 We need to build a repository for the bug reports with pre-crawled bug reports.
-We are already providing the result of this works in provided subject's archives.
+The bug repository is in XML format and includes bug data which is used in the experiments. launcher_repoMaker.py makes the bug repository that containing entire crawled bug reports information and bug repositories that stores bug reports according to the mapped version.
+But, since we already offer the result of this step in provided subject's archives, use this script if you want to update the bug repositories. launcher_DupRepo.py creates a bug repository file that contains bug information merged duplicate bug reports.

 > Bench/scripts$ python launcher_repoMaker.py <br />
 > Bench/scripts$ python launcher_DupRepo.py <br />

 ### Update count information of bug and source codes.
 The script of Counting.py makes a count information for bug and source code.
+The result will be stored bugs.txt, sources.txt and answers.txt in each subject's folder.
 > Bench/scripts$ python Counting.py <br />

 # Execute Previous Techniques
 * To get the result of each technique, you can use scripts/launcher_Tool.py.